UBCO-COSC499-Summer-2024/Project-Starter/ProjectProposal.md

 - These emerge from the functional requirements to answer the questions:
 -- How will the problem be solved this time and will it be solved technologically and/or procedurally?
 -- Specify how the system needs to be designed and implemented to provide required functionality and fulfill required operational characteristics.

+Let’s move on to the key functional requirements of our system.
+Firstly, we will implement a secure login system for department heads, staff, and instructors.
+This ensures that only authorized users can access the system, protecting sensitive data.
+I think this is crucial because it not only protects the privacy of the users but also ensures that the integrity of the data is maintained.
+By restricting access to authorized personnel, we can prevent unauthorized changes and potential misuse of the system.

 ## Tech Stack
 Identify the “tech stack” you are using.
 This includes the technology the user is using to interact with your software (e.g., a web browser, an iPhone, any smartphone, etc.), the technology required to build the interface of your software, the technology required to handle the logic of your software (which may be part of the same framework as the technology for the interface), the technology required to handle any data storage, and the programming language(s) involved.
 You may also need to use an established API, in which case, say what that is.
 (Please don’t attempt to build your API in this course as you will need years of development experience to do it right.)
 You can explain your choices in a paragraph, in a list of bullet points, or a table.
 Just make sure you identify the full tech stack.
 For each choice you make, provide a short justification based on the current trends in the industry.
 For example, don’t choose an outdated technology because you learned it in a course.
 Also, don’t choose a technology because one of the team members knows it well.
 You need to make choices that are good for the project and that meet the client’s needs, otherwise, you will be asked to change those choices.
 Consider risk analysis.